xperseguers/ocsp-responder/Documentation/CertificateAuthority.md

 work, you want to make your root certificate valid for as long as you think you will need it.
 In this example, we are making it valid for ten years.)_

 Run the command as shown.
-In this case, the PEM pass prhase it asks for is a new one, which you must enter twice:
+In this case, the PEM pass phrase it asks for is a new one, which you must enter twice:

 	# openssl req -new -x509 -extensions v3_ca -keyout private/cakey.pem \
 	-out cacert.pem -days 3650 -config ./openssl.cnf